Milwaukee is the center of the Milwaukee-Waukesha-West Allis Metropolitan Statistical Area with a population of 1.57 million.

 Milwaukee Population Growth

 Milwaukee is a very slowly growing city, with its modest growth mostly concentrated in the neighborhoods around downtown.
 From 2011 to 2013, Milwaukee added only 4,000 people.
-While this doesn't sound like a lot, and it isn't, it does show that Milwaukee's experiencing a turnaround after almost 5 decades of decline.
-The growth in the downtown areas have been largely attributed to new construction of condos and apartments, and most of the new residents are younger adults.
+While this doesn't sound like a lot, and it isn't, it does show that Milwaukee's experiencing a turnaround after almost five decades of decline.
+The growth in the downtown areas has been largely attributed to the construction of condos and apartments, with most new residents being young adults.